+The table below describes the significant fields shown in the display.
 Field Description Service-policy output Name of the output service policy applied to the specified interface or VC.
 Class-map Class of traffic being displayed.
 Output is displayed for each configured class in the policy.
-The choice for implementing class matches (for example, match-all or match-any) can also appear next to the traffic class. packets, bytes Number of packets (also shown in bytes) identified as belonging to the class of traffic being displayed. offered rate Rate, in kbps, of packets coming in to the class.
-Note If the packets are compressed over an outgoing interface, the improved packet rate achieved by packet compression is not reflected in the offered rate.
+The choice for implementing class matches (for example, match-all or match-any) can also appear next to the traffic class. packets, bytes Number of packets (also shown in bytes) identified as belonging to the class of traffic being displayed offered rate Rate, in kbps, of packets coming in to the class.NoteIf the packets are compressed over an outgoing interface, the improved packet rate achieved by packet compression is not reflected in the offered rate.
 Also, if the packets are classified before they enter a combination of tunnels (for example, a generic routing encapsulation (GRE) tunnel and an IP Security (IPSec) tunnel), the offered rate does not include all the extra overhead associated with tunnel encapsulation in general.
 Depending on the configuration, the offered rate may include no overhead, may include the overhead for only one tunnel encapsulation, or may include the overhead for all tunnel encapsulations.
-In most of the GRE and IPSec tunnel configurations, the offered rate includes the overhead for GRE tunnel encapsulation only.
-UDP/RTP Compression Indicates that RTP header compression has been configured for the class.
+In most of the GRE and IPSec tunnel UDP/RTP Compression Indicates that RTP header compression has been configured for the class.
 Sent total Count of every packet sent, both compressed packets and full-header packets.
 Sent compressed Count of number of compressed packets sent. bytes saved Total number of bytes saved (that is, bytes not needing to be sent). bytes sent Total number of bytes sent for both compressed and full-header packets.